Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Solving GI by checking equality of the graph polynomials values at predefined points

 The recursive procedure $\proc{Set the correspondence}$ gets on input $i\!\in\!V(G)$ and set $\varphi(i)\!\leftarrow\! j$ for $j\!\in\!J\!\subseteq\!
 V(H)$ such that (\ref{3.1}) holds.
 If there is no such $j\!\in\!J$, then we modify the correspondence that was already setted up for $i\!-\!1$: we use the next element of $J$\ \ for setting $\varphi(i\!-\!1)$.

-In addition to the $GI$ instances that presented in \cite{Foggia}, in a reasonable time, it solves the $GI$ instances obtained for strongly-regular graphs from \cite{SpenceLib} ($n\!\le\!
-64$).
+In addition to the GI instances that presented in \cite{Foggia}, the $\proc{Algorithm $3$}$ solves the GI instances obtained for strongly-regular graphs from \cite{SpenceLib} ($n\!\le\!
+64$) in a reasonable time.
 We substantially reduce running time of the algorithm for the instances using the following points $\varepsilon^{(i)}$: where $0\!<\!\alpha\!<\!1$ and $N(i)$ denotes the vertices that are adjacent to $i$.
 Using PC, it takes not more than few minutes to solve an instance.